-Sometimes it is extremely difficult to keep the momentum for certain subjects, like art.
+Art History Kids has helped us add more art into our homeschool.
+Sometimes it is challenging to keep the momentum for certain subjects, like art.
 Do you ever forego art to catch up on math work?
 Can you relate to feeling overwhelmed when it came to planning out art lessons?
 Are you looking for a fun way to add more art to your homeschool?
 Would you like to find an easy way to implement art resources in your homeschool?
 Are you looking for art history homeschool resources that make it easy to keep up with?

 About Lotus Creator of Art History Kids

 I mentioned Lotus just a few moments ago, and I wanted to introduce you to her.
 Lotus is a graphic designer and homeschool mom of two creative kids.
 She has a degree from ArtCenter College of Design in Pasadena, CA. Lotus is al She currently lives in the Los Angels area and has been using art history as a central theme in her homeschool for over seven years.
 Lotus created Art History Kids because she could not find a resource that introduced art history to young children in a fun and educational way.

 Needing More Art

 After using the Art History Kids Modern Art Guides, we knew we needed more.
 Art is a favorite in our homeschool since I am so creative.
 I have shared that creativity with my kids.
 Allowing them to explore and create with various types of paint, chalk and oil pastels, crayons, markers, pencils, charcoal, and so much more.
 While being creative is a given in our homeschool, it is sometimes hard to fit in the history that I know will enhance their art and overall education.
 So, this past winter, we finally took the plunge and joined The Studio by Art History Kids.